-Comprehensive definitions of terms related to ComfyUI, diffusion models, and AI image generation
+Comprehensive definitions of terms related to ComfyUI, diffusion models, AI image generation, and 3D generation

 A generative model that learns to reverse a noise process to generate data.
 It works by gradually removing noise from random data to create meaningful outputs.